ichinco/math_notes/_posts/2020-04-05-string-algo-manachers.md

 centered at {{im}}i{{mi}} about {{im}}j{{mi}}.

-If the maximal palindrome centered at {{im}}2j - i{{mi}} were any longer by 2 characters, say, then the character immediately before maximal palindrome centered at {{im}}j{{mi}} and the character immediately after would be the same, contradicting its maximality.
+If the maximal palindrome centered at {{im}}2j - i{{mi}} were any longer by 2 characters, for example, then the character immediately before maximal palindrome centered at {{im}}j{{mi}} and the character immediately after would be the same, contradicting its maximality.
 {{im}}\blacksquare{{mi}}